 Landscape photography

 A landscape photo can be a wide-angle image of an impressive pristine area, a lake, an ocean, or a simple image of a flower in a pond.
-If the area, the lake or the winter pond tells something significant about the place, its inhabitants, the circumstances or brings a certain emotion to the viewer, it works.
+If the site, the lake or the winter pond tells something significant about the place, its inhabitants, and the circumstances or brings a certain emotion to the viewer, it works.

-Large or small, a landscape is not so much the object itself, but it is about “a place in which the subject exists or space where the feelings or emotions originate”
+Large or small, a landscape is not so much the object itself, but it is about “a place in which the subject exists or space where the feelings or emotions originate”.

 For all these reasons, there is no strict definition of landscape photography.
-Every photographer may have his own definition.
+Every photographer may have his definition.

 Travel photography?